Uber Car Rental Costs in South Africa: Is Renting Worth It or a Trap?

 The numbers speak for themselves.
 If you can qualify for bank finance, it's dramatically cheaper.
 If you can't, a standard weekly rental is still better than rent-to-own — you're not locked in, and you can walk away.

-Red Flags in Rental Agreements
+What Red Flags Should You Watch for in Rental Agreements?

 Before you sign anything, watch out for these common traps: